ClusterLabs/PAF/configuration.md

 please refer to the
 [official documentation](http://www.postgresql.org/docs/current/static/index.html).

-Next, it requires a template of the `recovery.conf` ready to use.
+Next, it requires a template of the `recovery.conf` file ready to use on __all the nodes__.
+You have to know that every single PostgreSQL instance will be started as a standby before one of them is picked by Pacemaker to be promoted as the master.
+Moreover, your cluster will move with switchovers, failovers, upgrade, etc. In short, each node should be able to be a standby.
 You can create such a template file suitable to your needs, the only requirements are:

   * have `standby_mode = on`
   * have `recovery_target_timeline = 'latest'`